Kattusite/DefenseOfMeridor/README.md

 * Selecting / Unselecting a pet causes the mission info to wiggle back and forth a little bit.
 * Selecting a pet technically redraws the grey "selected" overlay box a pixel too large, but it looks fine so I didn't bother to change it.
 * Images do not load at all from the jar file, instead they must load from a local folder named "MeriImages"
+* Likewise the font for "Victory Click the Map to continue" is not available on all systems and needs to be loaded from jar somehow.
+* Should pets be able to target themselves (e.g. if a healing grundo clicks itself will the heal go through or will the grundo deselect?)

 ## Programming QoL fixes
 * Better helper functions (e.g. for checking location / equality of pets)